aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/02-pcluster-intro.md

 - **Easy Cluster Management**: With AWS ParallelCluster you can provision resources in a safe, repeatable manner, allowing you to build and rebuild your infrastructure without the need for manual actions or custom scripts.
 - **Seamless Migration to the Cloud**: AWS ParallelCluster supports a wide variety of operating systems and batch schedulers so you can migrate your existing HPC workloads with little to no modifications.

-#### How It Works
+#### How it works

 ![pcluster-arch](/images/hpc-aws-parallelcluster-workshop/pc-how-it-works.png)

 #### How does it work in practice?

-You provide a configuration file to AWS ParallelCluster as shown below.
-AWS ParallelCluster will translate that into an AWS CloudFormation template that will deploy an HPC system based the settings you provided.
-This enable you to define specific cluster configurations for each application, for example one that needs GPUs and a high-performance parallel file system such as [Amazon FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html) or define a cluster with CPU based instances such as [c5n.24xlarge](https://aws.amazon.com/ec2/instance-types/c5/) to process Computational Fluid Dynamics jobs.
+You provide a text configuration file to AWS ParallelCluster that specifies defining features of your cluster (e.g., how many nodes it can scale to, what kind of shared storage it uses).
+AWS ParallelCluster translates those specifications into an AWS CloudFormation template and uses the template to deploy an HPC system based on those settings.

+By giving you a clean way to define the infrastructure-as-code for your HPC system, you can easily create numerous clusters tailored to the requirements of individual applications or workloads.
+For example, you can create one cluster for running workloads that require GPUs and a high-performance parallel file system such as [Amazon FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html) for your machine learning workloads and define another cluster for CPU-optimized workloads with high network bandwidth, such as [c5n.24xlarge](https://aws.amazon.com/ec2/instance-types/c5/) for your computational fluid dynamics (CFD) jobs.

-One other key feature of AWS ParallelCluster is that you can connect to your cluster with [NICE DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) to visualize your data [remotely](https://docs.aws.amazon.com/parallelcluster/latest/ug/dcv-v3.html) with a virtual desktop (no need to move your data back if there's no need)!
+Another key feature of AWS ParallelCluster is that you can connect to your cluster with [NICE DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) to visualize and post-process your data [remotely](https://docs.aws.amazon.com/parallelcluster/latest/ug/dcv-v3.html) with a virtual desktop.
+This way you can save time and egress charges by eliminating the need to transfer your data out of AWS!

 ```bash
 pcluster create-cluster --cluster-name my-cluster --cluster-configuration my-cluster-config.yaml --region ${AWS_REGION}
 ```

-AWS ParallelCluster provides [several commands](https://docs.aws.amazon.com/parallelcluster/latest/ug/commands-v3.html) that you can use to manage your cluster such as listing your clusters and their instances, updating a cluster with a new configuration or shutting down a cluster.
+AWS ParallelCluster provides [several commands](https://docs.aws.amazon.com/parallelcluster/latest/ug/commands-v3.html) you can use to manage your cluster such as listing your clusters and their instances, updating a cluster with a new configuration, and shutting down a cluster.

-#### What about Pcluster Manager
+#### What's PCluster Manager?

-9**AWS ParallelCluster Manager**](https://github.com/aws-samples/pcluster-manager) is an opensource project providing a Web User Interface for AWS ParallelCluster using the [AWS ParallelCluster API](https://docs.aws.amazon.com/parallelcluster/latest/ug/api-reference-v3.html).
-It enables you to create and manage your clusters through your web browser instead of your terminal and is entirely serverless.
-Authentication capabilities are provided via Amazon Cognito (which is why a valid email was needed to deploy the stacks).
+[**PCluster Manager**](https://github.com/aws-samples/pcluster-manager) is an open source project that leverages the [AWS ParallelCluster API](https://docs.aws.amazon.com/parallelcluster/latest/ug/api-reference-v3.html) to create a web-based user interface for performing cluster management actions on your HPC clusters.
+This way you can create and manage your clusters through a web browser with point-and-click actions rather than through your terminal.

+PCluster Manager is entirely serverless.
+Authentication is provided through Amazon Cognito, which is why we asked you to use a valid email as part of deploying PCluster Manager earlier in this workshop.